stateful/docs.runme.dev/docs/configuration/document-level.md

 ## Run All Markdown Files In the Directory

-Runme provides configuration flags that enable you to run all markdown files in a specific directory.
+Runme provides configuration flags that enable you to run all Markdown files in a specific directory.

 For example, if you have two or more Markdown files in your current working directory and you would like to run all of them at once, Runme makes that easy for you.
 To do this, enter the command below in your terminal and watch your Markdown files get executed.